Join us for GraphQL Summit, October 10-12 in San Diego. Use promo code ODYSSEY for $400 off your pass.

 This quickstart uses a couple of Apollo tools to get the most out of federation:

-• You DON'T need a paid Studio plan to complete this quickstart or use managed federation features!
+• You don't need a paid Studio plan to complete this quickstart or use managed federation features.

 Let's set these up first!

-Sign up for Apollo Studio
+Sign up for GraphOS Studio

-• For future steps, you'll need the ID of the you create.
+• For future steps, you'll need the ID of the supergraph you create.
 Make sure to have it available.

 Install the Rover CLI